amit1411/roster-generator/TESTING.md

   - backend: `127.0.0.1:8010`
   - frontend: `127.0.0.1:4174`
   - This avoids accidentally reusing a local dev server on the default app ports.
+- Local Playwright startup also sets `PLAYWRIGHT_TEST_MODE=1`.
+  - Backend startup will refuse to run if that test mode points at a non-temporary database.
+  - This is the main guard against polluting the developer's real local DB.
 - Remote/staging runs are opt-in through environment-driven Playwright config.
   - `PLAYWRIGHT_REMOTE=1`
   - `PLAYWRIGHT_BASE_URL=...`